Xixiong-Guo/My-project/README.md

 # My Project

-This folder incudes all projects completed by myself.
+This folder incudes all projects completed by me.
 To be continued...

 Contents